Dhritarashtra (book)

 Dhritarashtra (धृतराष्ट्र) is a poetry book by Ghanshyam Kandel.
 It was published in 2016 by Airawati Prakashan.
 It is a short epic in verse and retells the story of the Mahabharat through the eyes of the blind king of Hastinapur, Dhritarashtra.
-It won the prestigious Madan Puraskar, 2073 B.S.
+It won the Madan Puraskar, 2073 B.S.

 It is an epic poem and the author's sixth book.
-Reimagining of the Mahabharata, Dhritarastra retells the epic from the blind king’s perspective, undercutting deeply entrenched notions of what is right and wrong and what is just and unjust.
+A reimagining of the Mahabharata, the book retells the epic from the blind king’s perspective and aims to reevaluate preconceived notions of justice and morality.

 Synopsis

-Dhritarashtra is told from the viewpoint of Dhritarashtra the blind king and focuses on how he perceives the protagonists of the Mahabharat war.
-Original Mahabharat depicts Krishna as a charismatic leader who fights for truth and justice.
+Dhritarashtra is told from the viewpoint of Dhritarashtra, the blind king, and focuses on how he perceives the protagonists of the Mahabharata War.
+The original Mahabharata depicts Krishna as a charismatic leader who fights for truth and justice.
 But in Kandel’s verse, Krishna appears as a crafty conspirator who tricks others into fighting the brutal war at Kurukshetra and plots the murder of Duryodhan and Dronacharya.

 Reception

-The book won the prestigious Madan Puraskar, 2073 BS (2016).
+The book won the Madan Puraskar, 2073 BS (2016).